namratabhaumik/ExpenseTrackerExtended/plan.md

 ### 4. Strengthen Security

 - [x] Implement rate limiting on authentication endpoints.
+- [x] Migrate to secure database connection with Supabase (SSL required)
+- [x] Store database credentials in Cloud Run environment variables
+- [x] Ensure all sensitive data is properly encrypted in transit and at rest

+### 5. Frontend Security

 - **Task:** Improve frontend token storage security.
 - **Why:** Storing the `accessToken` in `localStorage` can make it vulnerable to XSS attacks.
 - **Action Items:**
   - [x] Refactor the frontend to store the `accessToken` in an HttpOnly cookie.
-This will require changes to the backend to set the cookie upon login and the frontend to send the cookie with each request.
+  - [x] Update backend to set secure, HttpOnly cookies for authentication.
-  - Verified: accessToken is not present in localStorage/sessionStorage or accessible via JS, and is only sent via HttpOnly cookie in requests.
+  - [x] Verify: accessToken is not present in localStorage/sessionStorage and is only sent via HttpOnly cookie.

 ## Phase 2: Improve and Harden (Should-Haves)